Learn about engine gaskets and a few of their failings

 Despite, however, the best intentions and designs, gaskets can and do go bad.
 When they do, the results are often spectacular, and very expensive to correct.
 One need only look to certain Subaru models and years, the third generation of GM’s 60-degree engine, or the V-6s in several Toyotas to see the ugly picture gasket failure paints.

-Looking at head gaskets specifically, since those are the gaskets most drivers have heard about due to failures and the expense incurred in repairing them, and because most heavy DIYers know all too well the frustration and time commitment they demand, the reasons for gasket failure can be narrowed down to several of the most common.
+Head gaskets are one of the costliest gasket failures.
+Since those are the gaskets most drivers have heard about, and because most heavy DIYers know all too well the frustration and time commitment they demand, the reasons for gasket failure can be narrowed down to several of the most common.

 - Engine overheating